If you struggle to clean your home, the Japanese cleaning principle of Kiyomeru may be the key

 For many of us, cleaning isn't the easiest or most joyous household task.
 Whether our whole home is in need of a deep clean or some dishes have been piling up in the sink for a few days now, sometimes it all just feels very off putting to begin.

-While trying to figure out how to live a more grateful life, I came across the principle of Kiyomeru (清める): a practice rooted in Japanese lifestyle that sees cleaning as something important, loving and to be celebrated, and even, a form of meditation.
+While trying to figure out how to live a more grateful life, I came across the principle of Kiyomeru (清める): a practice rooted in Japanese lifestyle that sees cleaning as something important, loving, and even as a form of meditation.

-You can truly get motivated to declutter and clean, and change the way you see cleaning.
-Instead of an annoying household chore, it can become something therapeutic in your life if you lean into the art of cleaning.
-Here's what the experts have to say about carrying out kiyomeru in your own home.
+You can truly get motivated to declutter and clean, and change the way you see cleaning through adopting this lifetyle and world view.
+Instead of an annoying household chore, cleaning can become something therapeutic in your life if you're willing to let it.
+Here's what the experts have to say about carrying out Kiyomeru in your own home.

 What is Kiyomeru? (清める)?